 Vrindavan, India, is one of the most renowned holy places in the world.
-It is home to 20,000 of the world's most vulnerable women, and its sacred land is diminishing under unsustainable urban development.
-Together, we can tackle these crises at once.
+It is home to 20,000 of India's most vulnerable women, The Widows of Vrindavan, and its sacred land is diminishing under excess trash and unsustainable modernization.

-We've set out to empower an incredible community of Vrindavan's widows and local residents, who are striving to protect, preserve, and uplift their sacred home.
+We've set out to empower an incredible team of Vrindavan's widows and local residents, who are striving to protect, preserve, and uplift their sacred home and communities.
 Here's how.

-We provide widows and disadvantaged locals an opportunity for personal and community empowerment with fair pay, wages, and community initiatives, bringing them out of poverty and taking on projects that matter most.
+We provide widows and local Brajavasis an opportunity for personal and community empowerment with fair pay wages and community initiatives, bringing them out of poverty and taking on projects that matter most.

 20,000 widows in Vrindavan are living without their most basic resources.
 When the most vulnerable women are empowered, everything changes.